Igramoz/PcBuilds/README.md

 <h3>General Info</h3>

-PcBuilds is a web application that allows users to create and share their pc builds, it provides a way to search for components and compare them, it also provides a way to get the best prices for the components.
+PcBuilds is a web application that allows users to create their pc's configuration(hardware), it provides a way to search for components, allows users to create delete their configurations.

 <br>

 <div align=center>

-## Architecture of the WebApp
+## Architecture

 <br>
 <br>